Frequently Asked Questions

 Why are we re-annotating VCFs | Can I use my own annotations?

-Is there any alternative to the XLSX to introduce metadata/phenotypic data?
+Is there an alternative to the Excel file for generating metadata/phenotypic data?

 Yes, there is.
-You can use CSV or JSON directly as input.
-Please check the manual of the utility bff-validator.
+You can use CSV or JSON files directly as input for the bff-validator

 Do you load all variations present in a VCF file?